troclaux/notes/web_development.md

 1. client (browser) makes a request to the server
 1. server returns an HTML file to the browser
 1. the browser reads HTML and then constructs the DOM

 - DOM (Document Object Model): representation of the HTML elements of a webpage as a tree of nodes and objects
   - each part of the page becomes a node
   - each node can be accessed and manipulated by programming languages like Javascript
+- DOM nodes
+  - element node: represents html elements (e.g. `<div>`, `<p>`)
+  - attribute node: represents attributes of elements (e.g. `class`, `id`)
+  - text nodes: represent the text content inside elements
+    - `<p>This is a text node.</p>` is an HTML paragraph element where:
+      - `<p>` and `</p>` are the element nodes (the HTML tags)
+      - `This is a text node.` is the text node (the actual content between the tags)
+  - comment nodes: comments in the document
+    - e.g.: `<!-- This is a comment -->`

 [http](/networking.md#http-(hypertext-transfer-protocol))